 Family: Brother - 1, sister in law - 1, nieces - 2,

 Favorite color: Blue

 Favorite food: Pizza, salad, salmon, and steak

 Favorite video games: Anything Mario Brothers, 007, Donkey Kong or Sims

 Hobbies: Singing, playing mandolin, harmonica, dulcimer, writing songs, making his own jewelry, video games.

 School: Homeschooled, online college courses

-Pets: Dog - Bones, Cats - Tippy, Sir Purrs A Lot, Kinky, and Sherbet.
+Pets: Dog - Bones, Cats - Tippy, Sir Purrs A Lot, and Kinky.